pbonato3/ProgettoStructBio/DOCS.md

 * *models.py*: the file that constains all usefull functions needed to train, predict and evaluate models.

 ## Usage instructions
+This program is designed to be used with Python 2 to interact with pymol.

+To run the program navigate to src folder and write **python lips_predictor.py -h**

 This project uses relative paths but variables are set to find right paths even if running the program from main directory.
 When a path is given in input the program appends the main folder location in front of it.
 For example to point to *sets* folder the right path is "*sets/a_set.txt*".